mhart/react-server-example/README.md

 Then navigate to [http://localhost:3000](http://localhost:3000) and click on the button to see some reactive events in action.

-Also pop open the browser's Dev Tools to ensure that the HTML being sent from the server is already rendered (with checksums to determine whether client-side rendering is necessary)
+Try viewing the page source to ensure the HTML being sent from the server is already rendered (with checksums to determine whether client-side rendering is necessary)

 Here are the files involved: